A Win-Win for everyone

 The Active Signposting Workshop

-Our entire approach to Active Signposting is Outcome based, and we recognise that every GP Practice and Locality is unique in in terms of its readiness and appetite for the introduction of Active Signposting.
+Our entire approach to Active Signposting is Outcome based, and we recognise that every GP Practice and Locality is unique in in terms of its readiness for the introduction of Active Signposting.

 In addition to the pre-training consultation with Locality/Neighbourhood Leads and Practice Managers, we also provide 12 months of post-training support to Practice Managers and GPs to help them embed Active Signposting in the Practice.
 This also allows us to capture the qualitative and quantitative data needed to demonstrate the value of Signposting to other Practices and the CCG.